gnieboer/tsp-redesign/pages/living-in-retirement/making-a-withdrawal.md

 + If you're a beneficiary participant, your deadline for beginning to receive required minimum distributions depends on whether your spouse died before or after his or her required beginning date.

-* Participants who turned 70 ½ on or before December 31, 2019, were required to begin receiving RMDs in the year they turned 70 ½.
+<sup>* Participants who turned 70 ½ on or before December 31, 2019, were required to begin receiving RMDs in the year they turned 70 ½.

 #### RMD payment transfers